Valousegawa/PokedexAndroid/README.txt

 Presentation
 -+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-

 This app features Pokeapi API to fetch Pokemons datas.
 It retrieves all the 805 known Pokemon by ID.
-Details available are the name, the wight, the height and the default front face.
+Details available are the name, the wight, the height and the default front sprite.
 More to come, like types, encounter zones, more sprites, ...

 Apps features
 -+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-+*+-

-App's fonctionnalities are basic : have list with the first 20 Pokemons (to avoid jamming Pokeapi servers), click on one ang get basic informations.
+App's fonctionnalities are basic : have list with the first 20 Pokemons (to avoid jamming Pokeapi servers), click on one and get basic informations.
 App features a search bar too, enter Pokemon's name or ID, and let the fetching do the job.
 That's ...
 All for the moment, but more features will be added soon !